Dipti-24/AI_Powered_Data_Insights/README.md

 - Preview Data: The first few rows of the dataset will be displayed.

-- Generate Insights: The AI model analyzes the dataset and provides key observations.
+- Generate Insights: The AI model analyzes the dataset and provides key observations and click on Clean Data to remove null values and duplicates.

 - Ask a Question: Enter a natural language query to get AI-generated responses.

-- Visualize Data: Select a column to generate plots (histograms, KDE plots, etc.).
+- Visualize Data: Select a column to generate plots (histograms, correlation heatmaps).

 ## Future Enhancements